Steptoe LLP: History

 In 1928, Steptoe & Johnson opened an office in Charleston, West Virginia, to meet the expanding legislative and regulatory work available in the state capital.
 Meanwhile, Johnson, a veteran of World War I, helped found the American Legion, bringing national prominence to himself and the firm when he served as the organization's commander in the mid-1930s.
 President Franklin D. Roosevelt appointed Johnson as United States Assistant Secretary of War in 1937.

-After leaving the Roosevelt administration, Johnson opened the Washington D.C. office of Steptoe & Johnson in 1945.
+After leaving the Roosevelt administration, Johnson opened the Washington D.C., office of Steptoe & Johnson in 1945.
 In March 1949, President Harry S. Truman appointed Johnson as United States Secretary of Defense, and he served in that job until September 1950.

 The firm's Washington office grew quickly under Johnson's influence.
 Amongst its first clients were members of the growing airline industry, as well as pipelines, railroads, and foreign companies whose assets had been seized during World War II.
 In assisting these clients, Steptoe & Johnson became known as a prominent firm in regulatory law, tax, and international trade.

-In 1980, the firm experienced a tumultuous period beginning with the separation of the Washington and West Virginia offices.
-The West Virginia firm known as Steptoe & Johnson PLLC is still based in Clarksburg, WV.
+In 1980, the firm separated into two firms, with the DC-based firm being called Steptoe & Johnson Chartered (now Steptoe LLP) and the founding firm remaining a West Virginia partnership called Steptoe & Johnson (now Steptoe & Johnson PLLC).

 In 1987, a combination of client needs and business opportunities led to the opening of a Steptoe & Johnson office in Phoenix.
 Since 1997, the firm has opened offices in Los Angeles (1997), London (2001), Brussels (2002), New York (2005), Chicago (2007), Beijing (2010), and Palo Alto (2014; relocated to San Francisco in 2017).

-Steptoe & Johnson attorneys have frequently served in high-level government positions, and are often quoted on current business, political, and legal happenings in national media.
+Steptoe attorneys have frequently served in high-level government positions, and are often quoted on current business, political, and legal happenings in national media.
 The firm is notable for being one of the first to establish a blockchain practice and to accept payment in bitcoin.

 In November 2021, Gwendolyn Prothro Renigar was elected as the firm's new chairperson.

+In December 2023, the firm removed reference to Johnson in its registered legal name and rebranded as Steptoe LLP.